dougbutner/web-4/README.md

 2. **Geotribe**: The group of people associated with a geodomain that are participants in a web 4 system.

-Geodomains are akin to a level of organization liek city a, with a finite set of smaller areas making up the larger area, common in geopolitics.
+Geodomains are akin to a level of organization like city or state, where one c, with a finite set of smaller areas making up the larger area, common in geopolitics.
 Geodomains can also be overlapping if desired.

 ## Creating Geo-social Systems